exonum/exonum-doc/src/get-started/create-service.md

 ## Implement API

-Next, we need to implement the node API with the help of [Actix-web framework][actix-web].
+Next, we need to implement the node API.
 With this aim we declare a blank struct that includes a set of methods with the following signature:
 ```rust